Ecommerce platforms rely on sales to survive. If you operate one of these websites, you know how important sales are for your business.

 You can even put a box around the CTAs, clearly separating them from other text on each page.

-Now their customers can find what they’re looking for faster and start adding items to their carts.
+The North Face makes it easy for their customers to find what they’re looking for faster and start adding items to their carts.

 Look at how the CTA button changes when a customer views an item: